twineworks/tweakflow/site/content/tools.md

 # Language Tools

 The tweakflow jar offers entry points for some language tools that can be executed standalone.
-An interactive REPL, a runner that evaluates all given modules and calls a main function, and a documentation tool that extracts doc and metadata from modules.
+An interactive REPL, a spec runner that executes tests, a runner that evaluates all given modules and calls a main function, and a documentation tool that extracts doc and metadata from modules.

 ## Interactive REPL